Generously sponsored by The Versailles-Giverny Foundation

 Two sculptural reliefs framed by Ionic columns are the focal point of the façade’s decoration.
 The lower relief, carved by Pietro da Salò, depicts Saint George fighting the dragon to liberate the princess.
 Above this image, another relief depicts the Madonna and Child flanked by Saints Catherine and John the Baptist, who presents a knight of the order of Saint John of Jerusalem to the Virgin.

-The façade of the Scuola Dalmata is generally still in good condition following Save Venice’s restoration in the early 2000s, however as twenty years have elapsed, some condition issues are evident that necessitate treatment including removing biological hazards including invasive plant and fungus growth and pigeon droppings, while also repairing the pigeon deterrent system; treating the oxidization of the metal elements that support the Istrian stone decoration; repairing and replacing deteriorated fills in the cracks and joins of the stonework and filling any new cracks that have formed; consolidating flaking stonework caused by exposure to damp, salt deposits and sun; desalinate and consolidate the stonework in the lower register; clean and paint the oxidized window grates.
+The façade of the Scuola Dalmata remained in generally good condition following Save Venice’s restoration in the early 2000s.
+However, after twenty years, several issues had emerged that required treatment.
+These included the removal of biological hazards such as invasive plant and fungal growth, as well as pigeon droppings, along with repairs to the pigeon deterrent system.
+Additionally, the restoration addressed the oxidation of the metal elements supporting the Istrian stone decoration, the repair and replacement of deteriorated fills in the cracks and joints of the stonework, and the filling of any newly formed cracks.
+Flaking stonework, caused by exposure to dampness, salt deposits, and sun, was consolidated, while the lower register underwent desalination and consolidation.
+Lastly, the oxidized window grates were cleaned and repainted.

 133 East 58th Street, Suite 501